 These Demodex mites can themselves be separated into 65 species, but only two live on human hair: Demodex folliculorum and Demodex brevis.
 These two forms of Demodex are the most common explanation for most of staph blepharitis outbreaks.
 Out of the two, Demodex folliculorum is the most common type of Demodex.
 Therefore, Demodex folliculorum live on the skin of the human body and near eyes and follicles.
 The Demodex brevis mites live in the glands near the hair follicles, typically around the eyes where oil is produced.
-Just like the Demodex folliculorum, Demodex brevis is not a parasite or harmful on its own, though it can lead to other issues like infections.
+Just like the Demodex folliculorum, Demodex brevis is not harmful on its own, though it can lead to other issues like infections when overpopulated.

 Diagnosis can be difficult, but it is important to find out what kind of blepharitis patients have so that proper treatment can be administered.
 Make sure to be familiar with all the types of blepharitis so there is a base knowledge of what is and is not occurring around the optical area.
 Like mentioned before, there are several types of blepharitis: staphylococcal blepharitis, seborrheic blepharitis, ulcerative blepharitis, and Meibomian blepharitis.

 Once the diagnosis of staph blepharitis is secured, it’s important to figure out the cause.
 Studies consider there to be many potential causes: a bacterial infection, a viral infection, many types of allergies, rosacea, atopic dermatitis, inflamed and or blocked oil glands, etc. Even with all of these potential causes, sometimes the cause cannot be determined.